Cole’s 4-for-4 Vision is an Affordable, Safe, Innovative and Fair City for Every Neighbor.

 Combating Blight & Strengthening Enforcement

-Implement equitable code-enforcement tools to address vacant, dilapidated properties without displacing vulnerable residents.
+Implement equitable code-enforcement tools to triage vacant, dilapidated properties without displacing vulnerable residents.

 -